Dr Rohan Bhagwandeen

 He has started a distal radial access programme at Liverpool Hospital Sept 2018.
 He has performed multiple live case demonstrations in high risk, complex PCI as well as CTO-PCI at local and international meetings.

-Dr Sarah Zaman
+A/Prof Sarah Zaman

 MBBS, PhD, BMSc, FRACP, FCSANZ, SCAI-ELM